William Fleming (judge): Career

-On December 10, 1778, he was elected a member of Continental Congress, but it was April 1779 before he reported there.
+On December 10, 1778, Fleming was elected a member of Continental Congress, but only reported there in April 1779.
 In September, he took a leave of absence and returned to Virginia and the House of Delegates.
 In 1781, he was elected and began serving as a judge of the Virginia general court.

 Governor Beverley Randolph subsequently appointed Fleming to the Supreme Court of Appeals.
 When the court was reorganized in 1788, he was one of the five judges chosen for the new court.
-He became president and chief justice of the Court in 1809, a position he held until his death on February 15, 1824.
+He became president and chief justice of the Court in 1809, a position he held until his death.
+His most famous case there may have involved glebe lands.